cisco/libacvp/README.md

 intense load, anywhere from a few seconds to a few days.
 If there is an issue and the connection is lost or the server experiences an error, the library output will indicate it.

-`I recieved a vector set from somewhere other than libacvp, such as a lab.
+`I received a vector set from somewhere other than libacvp, such as a lab.
 How can I process it?` Libacvp expects vector set json files to have a specific formatting.
 It is possible to manually modify the JSON file to make it work though we do not officially support or endorse this process.
+We plan to add support for this usage soon.

 Moving your vector set into a json array, and putting this as the json object before the vector set should allow libacvp to process it using the offline testing process described above; you would also need to remove these entries from the output file.